Module 2

 Consequence 1B: The Audit +1

 Elena spends the morning in a spreadsheet.
-By 11:30 AM, she has a partial picture: at least 90+ blog posts, most email campaigns, and all chatbot scripts appear to be AI-generated.
-But the audit isn't complete — Amir is still pulling data, and the social media posts are harder to trace.
+By 11:30 AM: at least 90+ blog posts, most email campaigns, all chatbot scripts look AI-generated.
+The audit isn't complete — Amir is still pulling data.

-At 2:15 PM, a customer in Berlin uses the chatbot and asks about international transfer fees.
-The chatbot gives an answer based on Amir's six-month-old script.
+2:15 PM — a Berlin customer asks the chatbot about international transfer fees.
+It reads from Amir's six-month-old script.
 The fee structure changed in January.
-The answer is wrong by EUR 12 per transfer.
+Answer is wrong by EUR 12 per transfer.

 Niamh (phone, 3:00 PM)

-Elena, I heard you're doing an audit.
-Good.
-But the chatbot is still live.
-And you just sent an email campaign to 28,000 people.
-If any of that content is inaccurate, every hour it stays out there is additional exposure.
-An audit without action is just documentation of a problem you knew about and didn't fix.
+Good that you're auditing.
+But the chatbot is still live, and you just emailed 28,000 people.
+Every hour inaccurate content stays out there is additional exposure.
+An audit without action is just a paper trail of a problem you knew about.

 Elena Vasquez drafting a risky response